Peter554/pipedantic/README.md

         "02": Comment,
     },
 )
-data = parser.parse(lines=lines)  # A FileParseError will be raised if the file is invalid
+data = parser.parse(lines=lines)
 ```

+A `FileParseError` will be raised if the file is invalid, which contains error details and the line number of the error.
+If the file is valid the return type will be `Root`.

-See [example.py](/example.py) and also the tests for more...
+See [example.py](/example.py) and also the tests for more.